schubergphilis/tableau-confluence-plugin/readme.md

 http://downloads.tableausoftware.com/quickstart/server-guides/en-us/server_admin7.0.pdf

 ## Installation of plugin
-* Get the jar
-    * Download the latest jar file from: https://plugins.atlassian.com/plugins/tableau-plugin
-	* Or build it from the source : https://github.com/schubergphilis/tableau-confluence-plugin
+* Install the plugin by downloading it via the atlassian marketplace
 * Login as a confluence admin
 * Goto the menu 'Browse'
 * Choose 'Confluence Admin'